 - While capitalism can be found in western countries, socialism is more popular in eastern countries of the world.

-Both communism and capitalism are a form of social organization, that are associated with trade and industry in the economy and discusses the ownership of property.
+Both communism and capitalism are a form of social organization, that is associated with trade and industry in the economy and discusses the ownership of property.

 As every coin has two aspects, a good and a bad, so as with the case of communism and capitalism.
-In capitalism, the distribution of wealth is uneven, due to which rich gets richer while the poor becomes poorer.
-On the other hand, in communism, there is an equal distribution of wealth, but it does not allow individuals to have personal property.
+In capitalism, the distribution of wealth is uneven, due to which the rich get richer while the poor become poorer.
+On the other hand, in communism, there is an equal distribution of wealth, but it does not allow individuals to have private property.
 Communism attempts to eliminate capitalism in the economy, as it was introduced, as a response to injustices of capitalism.